 Yep, every room.
 There were themes to the rooms but over the years she kept collecting so rooms would theme on top of themes

 And I wasn’t thinking.
 It was sensory overload for me.
 I was trying to process everything, but it was so much that I just kind of stood there until she invited me to sit down.

 I didn’t know what to ask.
 I think I asked how long she has been collecting and she said a long time.
 Then she asks me about my startup.
 And I tell her how it works and why it matters.
 I focus on the why more than anything.
 In the past I would try to emphasize how profitable it would be because I thought that was what investors cared about.
 What I actually cared about was how many people it would help.
 A business must be profitable but that’s not why I’m doing this.

 Then she asked if I wanted to see a quarry.
 Not thinking, I say “yep” and one of her family members drives us.

 So, you were not alone in the house with her?

 No, I was she called her family member to come and they appeared out of nowhere.
 I think she was expecting me to say yes.

 Then family member starts asking me questions about my startup and starts saying how my business is never going to work.
 I’m quietly furious at this point because I always meet these kinds of people who treat me like a child that clearly doesn’t understand how healthcare works.
 But I hold my ground and don’t lose my cool.

-We arrive at the quarry and I thought I understood how big a quarry was, but this was a big fucking quarry.
+We arrive at the quarry and I thought I understood how big a quarry was, but this was a big quarry.

 And this quarry was just in her backyard?